preignition/program-user-guide/accessible-data/faq/customer.portal/referral.scheme.md

 ---
-description: This section explains how the referral scheme works.
+description: How does the 'Referral Scheme' work?
 ---

 # How does the 'Referral Scheme' work?